Ogilvy & Mather

 New York, NY

 If running a successful advertising agency was just a matter of winning awards, Ogilvy & Mather would have nailed it over the past couple of years.
 Unfortunately for the newest residents of London’s South Bank, it’s more complicated than that...
 Read more

-Creative Strategist Competitive Ogilvy & Mather UK, London (Central), London (Greater)
+Field Consultant Competitive Butterfly London, London (Central), London (Greater)

 Ogilvy & Mather has a complex history, whose origins date back more than 160 years.
 Yet one man bestrides that history like a colossus – the late David Ogilvy, regarded as the last of the great industry titans.

 It is Ogilvy who provides the link between the group bearing his name and Mather’s, founded in London’s Fleet Street by Edmund Mather in 1850.
 In 1888, Edmund’s son, Harley Lawrence Mather, went into partnership with Herbert Crowther to form Mather & Crowther.

 And it was in 1936 that Mather & Crowther sent Ogilvy, then one of its bright trainees, on a year’s sabbatical to study US advertising techniques.

 In 1948 – and with investment from the UK agency S H Benson – Ogilvy set up his own agency in New York to support British advertising clients and hired J Walter Thompson’s Anderson Hewitt as president.
 It was called Hewitt Ogilvy Benson & Mather.

 When Anderson left in 1953, the agency became Ogilvy Benson & Mather.
 Eleven years later, it merged with Mather & Crowther to become Ogilvy & Mather International.
 The consolidation was complete in 1971 when Ogilvy & Mather and SH Benson merged under the Ogilvy & Mather banner.